c9s/AssetKit/README.md

 - In development mode, the asset compiler simply render the include paths for you.

+- You define different required assets in each different page with a page id (target) The page id (target) is also used for caching results.

+  So that in the product page, you may include `jquery`, `product` assets together.
+  And in the main page, you may include `jquery`, `mainpage` assets.

 - One asset can have multiple file collection, the file collection can be css, coffee-script, live-script, javascript collection.